TorryDo/Transe-private/README.md

-# Transe (DEPRECATED)
+# Transe (DISCONTINUED)
-- this project is deprecated
+- this project is discontinued

 ### Developer